Nibezak/payflow-package/docs/core/upgrading.md

 #### Discount updates

-Limitations and exclusions on discounts have had a revamp, please double-check all discounts you have in Lunar to ensure they are all correct.
+Limitations and exclusions on discounts have had a revamp, please double-check all discounts you have in Payflow to ensure they are all correct.
 Generally speaking the integrity should be unaffected, but it's better to be sure.

 #### Calculate lines pipeline update